 You can also build and organize your favorite recipes and videos and put them into a virtual Recipe Box.
 Access to The New York Times database does require a membership, but like many others, you can sign up for a free, 30-day membership trial.
-Beyond that, the fee is around $5 per month or approximately $40 annually for unlimited access.
+Beyond that, the fee is $5 per month or $40 annually for unlimited access.
 And, not to worry: You can cancel at any time.

 Once you sign up, you will get access to more than 200 free, video lessons and recipes organized into a range of courses, which amounts to over 60 hours of video.
 Courses include basics such as Stocks and Soups, All About Vegetables, Eggs and Dairy, Bread and Grains, as well as courses on Global Cuisine, Entertaining, and even Molecular Gastronomy.

 Each course contains up to 20 separate lessons you can select from and watch on your own time.
 Individual videos are typically only 10 to 20 minutes long so you can easily fit these into your day, even picking something specific to focus on as inspiration for your next meal.